Abstract

 Randolph Sloof

-University of Amsterdam - Department of Economics; Tinbergen Institute; Institute for the Study of Labor (IZA); Tinbergen Institute; Max Planck Society for the Advancement of the Sciences - Max Planck Institute for Economics
+University of Amsterdam - Department of Economics; Copenhagen Business School; Tinbergen Institute; IZA Institute of Labor Economics

 The aim of this study is to analyze the effectiveness of early entrepreneurship education.
 To this end, we conduct a randomized field experiment to evaluate a leading entrepreneurship education program that is taught worldwide in the final grade of primary school.
-We focus on pupils' development of relevant skill sets for entrepreneurial activity, both cognitive and non-cognitive.
-The results indicate that cognitive entrepreneurial skills are unaffected by the program.
+We focus on pupils’ development of entrepreneurship knowledge and a set of non-cognitive skills relevant for entrepreneurial activity.
+The results indicate that knowledge is unaffected by the program.
 However, the program has a robust positive effect on non-cognitive entrepreneurial skills.
 This is surprising since previous evaluations found zero or negative effects.
-Because these earlier studies all pertain to education for adolescents, our result tentatively suggests that non-cognitive entrepreneurial skills are best developed at an early age.
+Because these earlier studies all pertain to entrepreneurship education for adolescents, our result tentatively suggests that non-cognitive entrepreneurial skills are best developed at an early age.

 Keywords: Skill formation, field experiment, entrepreneurship education, entrepreneurship